-Layering with LED Lights
+Layering With LED Lights

-As well as illuminating your home, your choice of lighting can help create the look and feel of a room.
-The best interior designs rely on a technique called "layering."
-Ambient, task and accent lighting are combined to create a visually interesting and functional space.
+As well as illuminating a home, your choice of lighting can impact the way a room feels and looks.
+The best interior designs rely on a technique known as “layering”.
+This is where ambient, task and accent lighting are combined to create a visually interesting and functional space.

 Task lighting provides supplemental illumination for activities that require more light, such as reading, shaving and food preparation.
-Task lighting is typically provided by bright, localized light sources, such as desk lamps.
+It usually comes from bright, localised light sources such as desk lamps.

 Imagine a room with a painting on the wall.
 If we only used ambient lighting in this space, the painting would not stand out.
 Now suppose we add a GU10 LED Spotlight with a narrow beam angle above the painting.